lakka-switch/documentation/faq.md

 Where `192.168.43.1` is the IP of your Android device.
 You shouldn't need to change this, as all Android devices have the same local IP on their own hotspot : 192.168.43.1.
 Should it not be valid, use `ip route` on Lakka : the default gateway IP will be the one to use (assuming you're connected to your hotspot).

 &nbsp;
-> **How do I shutdown my Switch from Lakka ?**

-***

-Short answer : you can't, you have to reboot to Horizon then shutdown.
-Long answer : the shutdown option in Lakka was removed for safety reasons ; to shutdown, reboot to RCM then press the POWER button for twelve seconds.
-It is a good idea to boot in Horizon to shutdown properly from here.

-&nbsp;
 > **My Switch doesn't turn on anymore / won't turn on unless it's docked / it's bricked**

 ***